 Please take note: this eggnog roulade with rum buttercream is a very advanced recipe.
 I’ve fumbled on both roulades and Italian meringue buttercream on more than one occasion.
 Please ask away in the comment section if you have any questions before diving in!

-- 3/4 cup sugar, divided in half, plus more for sprinkling on parchment
+- 3/4 cup granulated sugar, divided in half, plus more for sprinkling on parchment

 - 3/4 cup plus 1 tablespoon cake flour

 - 1 tablespoon unsalted butter, melted